» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 In addition, systemic corticosteroids such as prednisone may be given.
 Corticosteroids along with a systemic antibiotic should be started as soon as clinical signs of the illness first begin.
 Doing so can help to decrease the chance of the head tilt becoming permanent.

 *Note: The use of a corticosteroid either topically or systemically can aid in reducing exudate and tissue growth as well as relieve itching.
-Its use may predispose to yeast infections; however, the benefit in many cases with rats far outweighs the risk.
-If yeast is present or of concern, the Vet may choose to include a topical or systemic antifungal medication (already included in some topical medications) such as ketoconazole or metronidazole.
+Its use may predispose to yeast infections; however, the benefit of using a corticosteroid, in many cases with rats, far outweighs the risk.
+If yeast is present, or of concern, the veterinarian may choose to include a topical antifungal agent (already included in some topical medications), or a systemic antifungal medication such as: ketoconazole.

 Nursing Care

-• When cleaning ear of debris, or to soak up any drainage, a wick may be fashioned of cotton balls or absorbant towels.
-Care should be taken if using Q-tips in order to prevent abrasions to the tissue in the ear, and the packing of wax or debris against the ear drum.
+- When cleaning ear of debris, or to soak up any drainage, a wick may be fashioned of cotton balls or absorbent towels.
+Care should be taken if using Q-tips (cotton swabs) in order to prevent abrasions to the tissue in the ear, and the packing of wax or debris against the ear drum.

-• Observe and contact vet if infection does not resolve or if worsens, or if there is decreased appetite and or significant weight loss.
+- Contact veterinarian if infection worsens or does not resolve, or if there is decreased appetite and weight loss.

 Prevention